-1 1 C1.7 Should formulate and disclose to public its personal data protection and data security policies. x Data Protect Policy Privacy Noti C1.8 Should formulate and disclose its ethics policy. x Mavi's Peop and Its Princip Supplier Code Conduct C1.9 Should disclose initiatives focused on social investment, social responsibility, financial inclusion and access to finance. x 158 - 163 C1.10 Should organize information meetings and training programs for employees with respect to ESG policies and applications. x 98 C2.
-Stak eholders, International Standards and Initiat ives 1 C2.1 Should formulate and disclose its customer satisfaction policy dealing with management and resolution of customer complaints x Customer Satisfactio Policy C2.2 Should handle stakeholder communications continuously and transparently, and disclose with which stakeholders, for which purposes, on which issues and in which frequency it communicates. x 170 C2.3 Should disclose international reporting standards it has adopted. x Mavi 2022 C Climate Char p.18 54 C2.4 Should disclose the international organizations or principles it has signed or enrolled in and the international principles it has adopted. x 169 C2.5 Should concretely endeavor to be included in the Borsa İstanbul Sustainability Index and international sustainability indices. x Mavi is included in B Sustainabili Index and Bl Sustainability D. Corpo orate Governance Principles · · · · · · · · · D1 Should consult with stakeholders in determination of measures and strategies in sustainability field. x 198 - 247 D2 Should endeavor to raise awareness on sustainability and the importance thereof through social responsibility projects, awareness activities and trainings. x 158 - 163
+C1.7 Should formulate and disclose to public its personal data protection and data security policies. х Data Protection Policy Privacy Notice C1.8 Should formulate and disclose its ethics policy. х Mavi's People and Its Principles Supplier Code of Conduct C1.9 Should disclose initiatives focused on social investment, social responsibility, financial inclusion and access to finance. Х 158 - 163 C1.10 Should organize information meetings and training programs for employees with respect to ESG policies and applications. Х 98 C2.
+Stak eholders, International Standards and Initiat tives C2.1 Should formulate and disclose its customer satisfaction policy dealing with management and resolution of customer complaints х Customer Satisfaction Policy C2.2 Should handle stakeholder communications continuously and transparently, and disclose with which stakeholders, for which purposes, on which issues and in which frequency it communicates. х 170 C2.3 Should disclose international reporting standards it has adopted. х Mavi 2022 CDP Climate Change, p.18 C2.4 Should disclose the international organizations or principles it has signed or enrolled in and the international principles it has adopted. Х 169 C2.5 Should concretely endeavor to be included in the Borsa İstanbul Sustainability Index and international sustainability indices. x Mavi is included in BIST Sustainability Index and BIST Sustainability 25.
+D. Corpo orate Governance Principles D1 Should consult with stakeholders in determination of measures and strategies in sustainability field. х 198 - 247 D2 Should endeavor to raise awareness on sustainability and the importance thereof through social responsibility projects, awareness activities and trainings. х 158 - 163